rogerbinns/apsw/doc/query.rst

 * There is a name - you call the SQL using that name from Python providing the :class:`Connection` or :class:`Cursor` to use
-* Automatically sync or async depending on the underlying connection used
 * Optionally specify Python parameters, their types, and default values that are available as SQL bindings.
 * You can also say that caller's local variables are available